CGQAQ/cc_jmp123/README.md

 # cc_jmp123
 Porting jmp123(wrriten in java) into c++ 20
-## Currently only works on Windows
+## Currently only works on Windows and macOS